The Garden Grazer

 Ingredients for Vegan Almond Cookies

-For this recipe you will combine in a bowl:
+For this recipe, you'll combine in a bowl then bake:

-• Pure maple syrup: This is a tasty natural sweetener, plus it helps bind the dough together.
+• Pure maple syrup: This is a delicious natural sweetener, plus it helps bind the dough together.

 • Baking powder: I use Bob's Red Mill double acting baking powder with no added aluminum.
 Be sure yours is fresh and not expired for proper leavening (rising).